Ko Samui: Transport

 Samui Airport is a private airport built and owned by Bangkok Airways, which is the only airline with services to Ko Samui from mainland Thailand since the airport's construction in 1989.
 Due to its use of locally produced palm leaves and a natural, open-air cooling system, the terminal complex received an Environment Impact Assessment Award under the guidance of Prasert Prasarttong-Osoth.
 Ko Samui airport is built in an open style, drawing connections between it and traditional Thai architecture.
-In 2009, the airport handled 1.3 million passengers and 17,707 aircraft operations.

 Flights from Samui to Phuket and other Thai destinations are available, and in 2012, the Thai government announced the possibility of a second Ko Samui airport due to complaints of high airport fees.

 Several ferries connect the island with the mainland, including two car/passenger ferries, and connect Don Sak to piers in the west of the island, in Lipa Noi and in Nathon.
 Public buses to all parts of the mainland operate from a new bus station north of Nathon.
 Privately operated songthaews circle the ring road like a bus service with fixed fees mostly only in the daytime, and private taxis which charged a fixed, flat fee depending on the destination.

-Health and education

 Education

 There are a number of international schools on the island, including Windfield International School Koh Samui (WIS), the International School of Samui, Lamai International School, Oonrak Koh Samui Bilingual School, Greenacre International School, PanyaDee - The British International School of Samui (PBISS).

 Suratthani Rajabhat University (SRU) opened its Koh Samui Interdisciplinary School (initially known as the International School of Tourism) in 2010, offering two bachelor's degrees in Hotel Management and Cruise Business and Thai and International Culinary Arts.